drwpow/html-aria/README.md

 }); // true (see https://www.w3.org/TR/wai-aria-1.3/#separator)
 ```

+> ![WARNING]
+>
+> This doesn’t check for `display: none`, which could be applied with CSS that would make any element non-interactive.

-The methodology for this is somewhat complex to follow the complete ARIA specification:
+The methodology for this follows the complete ARIA specification:

 1. If the role is a [widget](https://www.w3.org/TR/wai-aria-1.3/#widget_roles) or [window](https://www.w3.org/TR/wai-aria-1.3/#window_roles) subclass, then it is interactive
-   - Note: if the element manually specifies `role`, and if it natively is NOT a widget or window role, `tabindex` must also be supplied
+   - If the element manually specifies `role`, and if it natively is NOT a widget or window role, `tabindex` must also be supplied
 1. If the element is `disabled` or `aria-disabled`, then it is NOT interactive
 1. Handle some explicit edge cases like [separator](https://www.w3.org/TR/wai-aria-1.3/#separator)

-Note that `aria-hidden` elements may be interactive (even if it’s not best practice) as a part of [2.4.5 Multiple Ways](https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html) if an alternative is made for screenreaders, etc.
+Note that `aria-hidden` elements MAY be interactive (even if it’s not best practice) as a part of [2.4.5 Multiple Ways](https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html) if an alternative is made for screenreaders, etc.

 ### isNameRequired()